tier4/caret_doc/docs/design/software_architecture/index.md

 Extracting such definitions mechanically is difficult because this step requires structure of a target application.

 Structure definitions are stored in a object which is instantiated from Architecture class defined by [`caret_analyze`](./caret_analyze.md).
 CARET serves Python API to deal with the object to fulfill configuration step by running script.
-CARET is able to store he object to a YAML-based file to be reused.
+CARET is able to store the object to a YAML-based file to be reused.

 <prettier-ignore-start>
 !!! info